National Committee to Preserve Social Security and Medicare: Activities

 NCPSSM supported passage of the Affordable Care Act.
 The organization opposed the passage of the Medicare Modernization Act of 2003 and the Republican Party's efforts to reform Social Security in 2005.

 Through its political action committee (PAC), NCPSSM supports incumbents and challengers who it believes have demonstrated a strong commitment to preserving the current Social Security and Medicare systems.
 Voting records, campaign questionnaires and candidate interviews are considered when determining PAC support.
 NCPSSM has the wealthiest political action committee of all old-age organizations.

 NCPSSM is a member of the Leadership Council of Aging Organizations, a coalition of American non-profit organizations interested in senior issues.

 The NCPSSM supports lifting the Social Security payroll tax cap.
 The organization does not believe that there is a Social Security crisis.

-In the 2020 presidential election, the group broke with tradition and endorsed a candidate, Democrat Joe Biden, citing the current administration's attacks on Social Security.
+In the 2020 presidential election, the group broke with tradition and endorsed a candidate, Democrat Joe Biden, citing the then current administration's attacks on Social Security.